Eggner Trio

 The Eggner Trio is a piano trio from Vienna.
 The members are three brothers: Georg Eggner (violin), Florian Eggner (cello), and Christoph Eggner (piano).
 The trio performs and records a range of classical and modern chamber works.
 It has appeared in such distinguished venues as Wigmore Hall in London and the Concertgebouw in Amsterdam, and in 2003 won the Melbourne International Chamber Music Competition.

 Performance

 Since the brothers founded the Eggner Trio in 1997, it has appeared throughout Europe, in Japan, Argentina, Uruguay, the United States and quite frequently in Australia and New Zealand.
 International festivals in which they have performed include the Kissinger Summer, the Schubertiade in Schwarzenberg, the Heidelberger Frühling and the Chamber Music Festival in Lockenhaus.

 The trio received international recognition in 2003 when they won the Melbourne International Chamber Music Competition in Australia.
-In 2006, through the European Concert Hall Organisation "Rising Stars" series, they played concerts in such venues as Carnegie Hall, Cité de la Musique in Paris, the Festspielhaus Baden-Baden, the Philharmonie in Cologne, the Mozarteum in Salzburg and the Musikverein in Vienna.
+In 2006, through the European Concert Hall Organisation "Rising Stars" series, they played concerts in such venues as Carnegie Hall, Cité de la Musique in Paris, the Festspielhaus Baden-Baden, the Philharmonie in Cologne, the Mozarteum concert hall in Salzburg and the Musikverein in Vienna.